How to Keep the Flu Away

 Flu vaccines at Scripps

-The flu vaccine is widely available across San Diego County, including at most Scripps Clinic and Scripps Coastal primary care sites, which are open by appointment to all Scripps patients, and to everyone on a walk-in basis at Scripps HealthExpress locations
+The flu vaccine is widely available across San Diego County, including at most Scripps Clinic and Scripps Coastal primary care sites, which are open by appointment to all Scripps patients, and to everyone on a walk-in basis at Scripps HealthExpress locations.

 Scripps patients can use the MyScripps portal to schedule a visit with their primary care physician to receive vaccination for influenza, pneumonia and other illnesses, or they can call their primary care physician’s office directly.
-Those without a MyScripps account can dial 1-800-SCRIPPS for flu vaccination information.
+Those without a MyScripps account can call 1-800-SCRIPPS for flu vaccination information.